diegogrdc/Little-Duck-2020/README.md

 ### grmtools

-Second tool used to create a lexer and parser was grmtools.
+Second tool used to create a lexer and parser was grmtools (https://softdevteam.github.io/grmtools/master/book/index.html).
 This tool uses an advanced implementation of Lex&Yacc to analyze a grammar through a lexer and a parser.
 You can try it yourself by changing the input.txt file found on `src` folder.

 ## Running lexers/parsers